-NIST Handbook 44
+NIST Handbook 44 - Proposed changes:

-G-S.1.
-Identification. - All equipment, except weights separate parts necessary to the measurement process but not having any metrological effect shall be clearly and permanently marked for the purposes of identification with the following information:

-- (a) the name, initials, or trademark of the manufacturer or distributor; - (b) a model identifier that positively identifies the pattern or design of the device; - (1) The model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
+- G-S.1.
+Identification.
+All equipment, except weights and separate parts necessary to the measurement process but not having any metrological effect, shall be clearly and permanently marked for the purposes of identification with the following information: - (a) the name, initials, or trademark of the manufacturer or distributor; - (b) a model identifier that positively identifies the pattern or design of the device; - (1) The model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
 These terms may be followed by the word "Number" or an abbreviation of that word.
 The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
 The abbreviation for the word "Model" shall be "Mod" or "Mod."
 Prefix lettering may be initial capitals, all capitals, or all lowercase.

-[Nonretroactive as of January 1, 2003] (Added 2000) (Amended 2001) - (c) a nonrepetitive serial number, except for equipment with no moving or electronic component parts and not-built-for-purpose software-based software devices; [Nonretroactive as of January 1, 1968]
+[Nonretroactive as of January 1, 2003]

+(Added 2000) (Amended 2001)

+- (c) a nonrepetitive serial number, except for equipment with no moving or electronic component parts and not-built-forpurpose software based software devices software;